cwmiller/broadworks-connector/README.md

     ->setServiceProviderId('test-service-provider')
     ->setGroupId('test-group');

-// Response will be the correspodning request object, or ErrorResponse if there was an error with your input.
+// Response will either be the object corresponding to your request or ErrorResponse if there was an error with your input.
 $response = $ocip->call($request1);

-if (!($response instanceof ErrorResponse) {
+if ($response instanceof UserGetListInGroupResponse) {
     foreach ($response->getUserTable()->getRow() as $row) {
         echo $row->getCol()[0] .
 PHP_EOL;
     }
+} else if ($response instanceof ErrorResponse) {
+    echo $response->getSummary() .
+PHP_EOL;
+    exit();
 }

-// Multiple requests can be executed in one call too
+// Multiple requests can be executed in a single call to the API too.
 $request2 = (new UserGetListInGroupRequest())
     ->setServiceProviderId('test-service-provider')
     ->setGroupId('another-test-group');